Answers to frequently asked questions about Nelua.

 Where does Nelua come from?

 Nelua is designed, created and maintained by edubart.
 The idea of the language was in the back of his mind over multiple years of working with games in Lua and C++.
 Then, in 2019, it was born on GitHub as an open source project.

 How stable is Nelua?

 Nelua is in alpha state.
 Most of its syntax is well defined, low level features that are found in C are implemented, and most of the Lua standard APIs are implemented.
-However some notable features found in Lua such as exceptions, tables, runtime dynamic typing, closures, and coroutines are not implemented yet.
+However some notable features found in Lua such as exceptions, tables, runtime dynamic typing, closures are not implemented yet.

 How is Nelua licensed?